mshakya/metamer/README.md

 metamer luigi.cfg
 ```

 All the parameters in `luigi.cfg` has already been set for this run.
-Also,if metamer is not in the path, then one can directly call the `metamer` from the `bin` folder using:
+Also,if metamer is not in the path, users can directly call the `metamer` from the `bin` folder using:

 ```
 bin/metamer luigi.cfg
 ```

-# 1.1.3 OUTPUT
+### 1.1.3 OUTPUTS

 `metamer` outputs multiple files.
 The most important one being `clusters.txt`.
 It's a csv file that has name of the cluster in first column and sample names that belong to the cluster.
+An example `clusters.txt` file.

 ```